 You may be able to use part of your Pupil Premium budget if a sufficient proportion of your Reading Gladiators group are entitled to monies from this source.

-Some schools offer Reading Gladiators™ as one of their paid for after school or breakfast clubs.
+Some schools offer Reading Gladiators™ as one of their paid-for after school or breakfast clubs.
 Parents cover the cost of the programme by way of a termly fee.
-Obviously the children can then keep the books, though if you have 8 or more pupils in your group, the school will receive a free teachers set of the books taught in that programme (either 6 or 8 titles).
+Obviously the children can then keep the books.

 Having a Reading Gladiators group in your school offers the opportunity to raise standards in Literacy across the school.
 A well managed group will have an impact beyond the pupils within the group.
 Reading Gladiators should be ambassadors for reading in the school, sharing their enthusiasm for exploring books creatively through display, assemblies or taking on a role within the school library.